francesco-paolo-donofrio/francesco-paolo-donofrio/README.md

-🚀 Frontend Developer | Tech Enthusiast 🎨💻
+🚀 Full-stack Web Developer | Tech Enthusiast 🎨💻

 Welcome to my GitHub!
-I'm Francesco, a Full Stack Web Developer with a deep passion for programming and a special focus on frontend development. 😄
+I'm Francesco, a Full Stack Web Developer with a deep passion for programming and technologies. 😄

 My toolkit includes: